maigo-uestc/Maigo-RPC/README.md

     jUnitTestInterface.methodWithArgs("age", 23);
 	......(use the client proxy just as a simple proxy object)

-3.Also support async way - Build an async client proxy RpcFuture can be used to get result or exception by call RpcFuture.get() or RpcFuture.setRpcFutureListener()
+3.Also support async way - Build an async client proxy.
+  RpcFuture can be used to get result or exception by call RpcFuture.get() or RpcFuture.setRpcFutureListener()

     rpcClientAsyncProxy = RpcClientProxyBuilder.create(JUnitTestInterface.class)